 When cooking for one, two, or other smaller households, you must be careful when shopping, or you can waste a lot of money and still not get what you want or need.
 Let's learn a few points to help you.

 Pick Your Market Wisely

 Your local grocery store may be your enemy or your friend.
-There are some structural issues in how they are designed and run that is against what you need when shopping.
+There are structural issues in how they are designed and run that are against what you need when shopping.
 They are a business, after all.

 - They route you through the store and arrange the isles to help you buy more than you need.
 You may need to work to overcome this.